ambrop72/aprinter/README.md

 If the fans are not equally powerful, you can adjust the `SpeedMultiplier` to scale the speed of specific fans.

+## Delta geomoetry

+For delta, consult the `aprinter-teensy3.cpp` main file as an example.
+Briefly, you need to do the following:

+- Add the cartesian axis configuration options at the top of the file (`XMinPos`...`ZMaxSpeed`).
+- Replace the existing X,Y,Z axis configuration options with a common set of options for A,B,C tower axes (`ABCInvertDir`...`ABCHomeSlowSpeed`).
+- Add the delta transform configuration options (`DeltaDiagonalRod`...`DeltaMaxSplitLength`).
+- Change your `PrinterMainAxisParams` X,Y,Z axis configuration to A,B,C. This includes the axis name and all the configuration option names.
+Make sure to set `EnableCartesianSpeedLimit` to false.
+- Add the transform configuration, by replacing `PrinterMainNoTransformParams` with what is in that place in the example.

+*NOTE*: Delta will not work well on AVR based platforms due to lack of CPU speed and RAM.

 ## Slave steppers

 Slave steppers are extra steppers assigned to an axis.
 They will be driven synchronously with the main stepper for the axis.